theywa/enketo-express-oc/doc/oc-api.md

 Has an optional `complete_button` parameter which is either `"true"` or `"false"`.
 If omitted, considered `"false"`.
 This parameter determines whether a _Complete_ button is present below the form in addition to the always-present _Close_ button. \[**THIS WILL BE REMOVED**\]

+Has an optional `load_warning` parameter for a string value to be displayed in a modal dialog upon load.

 Otherwise, use exactly as [POST /instance/view](https://apidocs.enketo.org/v2#/post-instance-view)

 ### POST /instance/note/c

 Same as POST /instance/note except that this view has a **Close button** in the Discrepancy Note Widget.

 ### DELETE /instance